 If holiday feasting leaves you feeling sluggish, it’s time to call on the power of an amaro to help stave off your next tryptophan-induced food coma.
-Bitter amari like Averna, Cynar and Fernet-Branca have long been used to aid digestion after heavy meals, an after-dinner amaro cocktails are the perfect way to highlight these ingredients.
+Bitter amari like Averna, Cynar and Fernet-Branca have long been used to aid digestion after heavy meals, and amaro-based cocktails are a perfect way to highlight these ingredients.
 Here are some of our favorite recipes.

 Avenue & Davenport